neo4j/neo4j-go-driver/README.md

 The driver implements Bolt protocol version 3.
 This means that either Neo4j server 3.5 or above can be used with the driver.

 Neo4j server 4 supports both Bolt protocol version 3 and version 4.

-There will be an updated driver version that supports Bolt protocol version 4 to make use of new features introduced there.

 ## Connecting to a causal cluster